 - The Curriculum Committee shall apply the following standards in determining whether a course, including the Independent Study course, meets the Upper Level Writing Requirement.

-- The Upper Level Writing Requirement is satisfied by the completion of a paper, brief, casenote, or other piece of legal writing that meets the requirements for the writing requirement in section B above.
+B. The Upper Level Writing Requirement may be satisfied by the completion of any legal writing, including a paper, brief, or casenote, that satisfies the requirement in section B above.